da036b97b7c705909d6ffbd2e3349128/ArtlistIO-Tools/README.md

 ﻿# ArtlistIO Tools
 ArtlistIO is a simple tool to extract and convert `.m3u8` streams from websites to MP4 using FFmpeg and Playwright.

+> [!NOTE]
+> While this may/may not work for ArtlistIO, most stock-footage sites follow the same format, so it should theoretically work for other sites.

 > [!CAUTION]
-> If you dont want to be held responsible for pirating stock footage, buy an artlist.io license at [their plans and pricing page](https://artlist.io/page/pricing/max).
+> If you dont want to be held responsible for pirating stock footage, buy an artlist.io (or any provider) license at [their plans and pricing page](https://artlist.io/page/pricing/max).
 > You are adviced to  [terms of service](https://artlist.io/help-center/privacy-terms/terms-of-use/) and understand how you are violating them.

 > [!WARNING]